 Sport and Wellness is the largest student employer on Campus and provides job-related training and certifications.
+Currently, we have positions available in the following areas, health promotions and marketing, events and intramurals, and wellness and research assistants, and more.
+We promise students an engaging and relevant job experience that promotes readiness for the workplace to accompany their academic learning.
 Students are encouraged to watch for opportunities in the student employment section on D2L.

-For assistance, please contact our customer service team at: Tel: 4495-2224 or email: sportandwellnessbooking@udst.edu.qa
+For assistance, or to learn more of what UDST Sport and Wellness has to offer, please contact our customer service team at: Tel: 4495-2224 or email: sportandwellnessbooking@udst. edu.qa